Communicating Brand Social Responsibility in a Social Crisis

-This content was a team project by Cori, Leandra, Camille and Jackie
+This post was a team project by Cori, Leandra, Camille, and Jackie

 Pitfalls, benefits, and best practices of responding to a social crisis in your marketing

 Many brands have scrambled to respond to recent events with statements of social responsibility.
 Though these messages are well‑intentioned, some have received backlash.
 Critics ask, "Why now and not before?"
 Or "Where is the proof of action behind your words?"

 We know the impulse to respond to a societal crisis can be cathartic and well‑intentioned.
 Don’t squelch that.
 But instead of pouring your heart into a singular email signaling your moral stance, pause.